Westone W60 Earphones Gen 2 with Bluetooth Cable V1

 The Westone quality is unmistakable.
 For over twenty years Westone has been perfecting in-ear monitors and earphones for musicians, sound engineers, and music enthusiasts.
 The Westone W60 truly revolutionizes listening and music enjoyment.

-Westone W60 w/ Bluetooth Cable LIMITED QUANTITY!
-Review by Earphone Solutions
+Westone W60 Earphones Gen 2 with Bluetooth Cable V1 Review by Earphone Solutions

 Summary of Customer Ratings & Reviews